DAC 240 Families & Addiction

 3. Explain the family models of treatment.

-5. Compose a family history through the use of genograms.
+5. Create a family history through the use of genograms.

 1. Identify the major components of a genogram.